What Does Snipe Mean in Woodworking

 READ

-Tools Used For Woodworking
+Tools for Woodworking

 Another technique is to use a sacrificial board on either side of the workpiece when sending it through a planer or jointer.
 The sacrificial boards act as buffers between the workpiece and cutterhead, minimizing any snipe that may occur.
 It’s important to make sure that these sacrificial boards are properly aligned with the workpiece to ensure consistent results.